vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## Conclusion

-But this project is about more than just privacy.
+This project is about more than just privacy.
 It's a shift in mindset.
 It's about owning and controlling your own tools.
 It's about changing your role from being a passive consumer of Ai services to an active and accountable owner of your Ai capability.

 <br>